Taylor, Urías propel streaking Dodgers past D-backs, 6-3

 Diamondbacks: RHP Taylor Widener went on the injured list with a rib cage strain.
 He last pitched on Friday.

-Dodgers: 3B Justin Turner went on the injured list with a strained left hamstring, while Ríos and Wood both came off the IL.
+Dodgers: OF Cody Bellinger didn’t play after developing a sore lateral muscle before the game in the batting cage.
+He’ll go through his pregame workout Wednesday before deciding whether to play. … 3B Justin Turner went on the injured list with a strained left hamstring, while 3B Edwin Ríos came off the IL and drove in a run with a sacrifice fly.
 Turner will be out until at least Sept.
 8.

 UP NEXT